-Byron Katie (known as Katie), author of Loving What is, so positively impacted my life, I had to write about her.
-Many years back, I attended her 9 Day School for the Work in L.A.
+Many years back, I attended Byron Katie’s 9 Day School for the Work in L.A.
+I had read her best-selling book, Loving What Is and was so intrigued with her work that I wanted to dive deeper into her concepts.
 I was struggling in my marriage and intuitively knew this experience would help me sort through these complexities.
 Katie’s work, in my opinion, is one of the best non-conventional, revolutionary leadership teachings ever offered.
 It takes us to the ‘truth’ of who we are – our true self – and how our thinking can cause so much pain and suffering.
 The L.A.
 Times says: “Her method can cut through years of self-delusion and rationalization.”

 The world will be at war as long as the mind is at war with itself.

 Katie refers to her teachings as ‘the work’ which is a way to identify and question our thoughts, which we rarely if ever do.
 She says, “the only time we suffer is when we believe a thought that argues with what is.
 When the mind is perfectly clear, what is – is what we want.
 If you want reality to be different than it is, you might as well try to teach a cat to bark.
 You can try and try, and in the end the cat will look up at you and meow.
 Wanting reality to be different than it is, is hopeless.”